The solution of the Loewy-Radwan conjecture: Structure of some special spaces

-If $k\ge 4$}, it now follows by inductive hypothesis that { there exists $p\in \{0,1,\ldots ,n-k+1\}$ such that} {the} members {of $V'$} are simultaneously similar to matrices of the form \eqref{eq:required_form}, i.e. $ $, with blocks of respective sizes $p,k-2,n-p-k+1$, where $ $ is upper triangular with constant diagonal, but other than that the blocks are arbitrary. {If $k=3$, then there are more similarity classes of (${n-1\choose 2}+2$)-dimensional spaces of $(n-1)\times (n-1)$ matrices having at most 2 eigenvalues, see \cite[Theorem 1.8]{dSP}.
-However, the space $V'$} contains the {$(n-1)\times (n-1)$} SE corner of the matrix given {by \eqref{eq:regular_example} which has a simple eigenvalue.
-This additional information together with \cite[Theorem 1.8]{dSP} implies that the members of $V'$ are simultaneously similar to matrices of the form \eqref{eq:required_form} also if $k=3$.
-Analogously, for all $k\ge 3$ we obtain the same result (with not necessarily the same number $p$) also for the SE corners of $V_{\infty}(0)$.
+Recall that $W\subseteq M_{n-1}(\mathbb{C})$ is a subspace of dimension $\displaystyle {n-1\choose2}+{k-1\choose2}+1$ whose members have at most $k-1$ distinct eigenvalues.
+If $k\ge 4$}, it now follows from the inductive hypothesis that {there exists $p\in \{0,1,\ldots ,n-k+1\}$ such that} {the} members {of $W$} are simultaneously similar to matrices of the form \eqref{eq:required_form}, i.e. $ $, with blocks of respective sizes $p,k-2,n-p-k+1$, where $ $ is upper triangular with constant diagonal, but other than that the {nonzero} blocks are arbitrary. {If $k=3$, then there are more similarity classes of (${n-1\choose 2}+2$)-dimensional spaces of $(n-1)\times (n-1)$ matrices having at most 2 eigenvalues, see \cite[Theorem 1.8]{dSP}.
+However, the space $W$} contains the {$(n-1)\times (n-1)$} lower-right corner of the matrix given {by \eqref{eq:regular_example}, which has a simple eigenvalue.
+This additional information together with \cite[Theorem 1.8]{dSP} implies that the members of $W$ are simultaneously similar to matrices of the form \eqref{eq:required_form} even if $k=3$.

-The next step is to prove that $V'$ is actually {\em{equal}} to the space of matrices obtained from \eqref{eq:required_form} by interchanging the first two block rows and columns. { In the proof of the next lemma we need a well-known and elementary \textbf{Fact}: \emph{If $A\in M_n(\mathbb{C})$ is a strictly upper triangular matrix of rank $n-1$, then it is similar to the {nilpotent} Jordan block $J$ and there exists an {invertible} upper triangular matrix $T$ with $A=TJT^{-1}$.} Indeed, the Jordan form of $A$ has only one block, so that $A$ is similar to $J$.
-Also, there exists a nonzero vector $x$ such that $A^{n-1}x\ne0$.
-Therefore, matrix $T= $ is clearly invertible, upper triangular and we have $AT=TJ$.}
+The next step is to prove that $W$ is actually {\em{equal}} to the space of matrices obtained from \eqref{eq:required_form} by interchanging the first two block rows and columns. {

-\begin{lemma} The space $V'$ of all $(n-1)\times (n-1)$ SE corners of $V_0(0)$ is equal to the space of all matrices of the form $ $ with blocks of respective sizes $k-2$, $p$ and $n-p-k+1$ for some $p\in \{0,1,\ldots ,n-k+1\}$ where $ $ is a sum of a scalar matrix and a strictly upper triangular matrix, and all the other nonzero blocks are arbitrary.
-The same holds for the SE corners of $V_{\infty}(0)$, but with a not necessarily the same $p$. \end{lemma}}
+\begin{lemma} The space $W$ of all $(n-1)\times (n-1)$ lower-right corners of $V(0)$ is equal to the space of all matrices of the form $ $ with blocks of respective sizes $k-2$, $p$ and $n-p-k+1$ for some $p\in \{0,1,\ldots ,n-k+1\}$ where $ $ is the sum of a scalar matrix and a strictly upper triangular matrix, and all the other nonzero blocks are arbitrary. \end{lemma}}